7purplebulls/finance-opt-tools/doc/source/manual/asset.rst

 Where ``A`` is the variable AssetsCollection that holds the newly created AssetsCollection. ``names`` is a Vector of Strings that holds the names of the asset tickers. ``expected_returns`` is a Vector of Floats that contain the corresponding expected returns of every asset. ``covariance`` is the associated Matrix of Floats for this AssetsCollection.

-Once a ``A`` AssetsCollection object is created, it can be modified by any of the functions below.
+Once an ``A`` AssetsCollection object is created, it can be modified by any of the functions below.

 Function Descriptions
 ----------------------